 Water: Allow the soil to dry out between waterings.
 Do the chopstick trick again.
 Only the top two inches of the soil are required before you re-water.
 When I water this one, I grab my handy handle mister container and coat it with water so that I know it won't get overwatered that way.

-3. Snake Plant - aka the plant I forgot existed in my home for 2 months and is still thriving.
+AKA the plant I forgot existed in my home for 6 months and is still thriving.

 Light: versatile.
 Keep out of direct hot sun if you choose to move yours outside during the summer months.
 They'll burn.

-Water: I water mine every 6 weeks or so.
+Water: I water mine every 6 weeks or so during the warmer months and about every 12 weeks during winter.
 But anytime between 2-8 weeks is fine.
 Just check to make sure the soil is dry!